tyh835/PyJam/README.md

 `jam list buckets` - Lists all S3 buckets

 `jam list bucket <name>` - Lists all objects in an S3 bucket

+`jam setup bucket <name>` - Create and configure an S3 bucket for static site hosting